Mill City, Oregon

 Mill City is a city in Linn and Marion counties in the U.S. state of Oregon on Oregon Route 22.
 The population was 1,971 at the 2020 census.
 It is on the North Santiam River, downstream from Detroit Lake.

 The Linn County portion of Mill City is part of the Albany–Lebanon Micropolitan Statistical Area, while the Marion County portion is part of the Salem Metropolitan Statistical Area.
-The City of Mill City contracts through The Linn County Sheriff's Office for local law enforcement, however does have its own Mill City Fire Department and other public works departments.
+The City of Mill City contracts through the Linn County Sheriff's Office for local law enforcement, however, it does have its own Mill City Fire Department and other public works departments.

 In September 2020, Mill City suffered extensive damage from the Santiam Fire.

 History

 The city was incorporated in 1941, and serves as the education hub of the Santiam Canyon.
 It was named and known for its various lumber mills, including Hammond Lumber Company and Santiam Lumber Company.
-Mill City is now home to two lumber mills, Frank Lumber Co. and Freres Lumber plant 3.
+Mill City is now home to two lumber mills, Frank Lumber Co. and Freres Lumber Plant 3.

-One of the oldest and well known landmarks in Mill City is the former railroad bridge, now a pedestrian bridge.
+One of the oldest and best-known landmarks in Mill City is the former railroad bridge, now a pedestrian bridge.
 The Phoenix Column Bridge, built by Phoenix Iron Works, was manufactured in 1888, moved to San Jose, California, then to Lake Oswego, Oregon, then to Mill City and installed in 1919.
 Abandoned by Southern Pacific Railroad around 1967, it is now a pedestrian and bike bridge.
 Current restoration efforts are being undertaken by the Save our Bridge Foundation.

 In September 2020, the Beachie Creek Fire swept through the town.
 Mill City suffered heavy damage from the fire.